Kristaps Porzingis NBA Preview vs. the Magic

-Kristaps Porzingis plus his Boston Celtics teammates hit the court versus the Orlando Magic at 7:30 PM ET on Friday.
+Kristaps Porzingis and his Boston Celtics teammates hit the court versus the Orlando Magic on Sunday at 3:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.